Rian1010/Language-Learners-App/README.md

     return redirect('/signin')
 ```

 This function causes a user to be able to logout.
-I connect this function to a logout button in the navigation bar that only appears, if a user is logged in.
-If a logged in user clicks on it, the function removes the username session and replaces it with None, as the default value.
+I connected this function to a logout button in the navigation bar that only appears, if a user is logged in.
+If a logged in user clicks on it, the function removes the username session and replaces it with `None`.

 Something else that I wanted to do on the community page is to save the time of when each post is posted and to display it on the posts.